 - The Madonna of Ears (which is where Abbot Eck appears)

 The panels remain remarkably bright and detailed for their age, replete with (often curious) little details, such as:

 - An idolatrous golden calf at the back of the Circumcision of Chris

 - An onlooker who breaks the fourth wall by staring directly at the “camera”

 - Clearly identifiable strawberry and columbine plants in the Flight into Egypt (these plant motifs often appear in association with the Virgin Mary)

 The exhibition only fills three small rooms, so is easily incorporated into your trip around Belvedere’s more extensive permanent galleries.

 Dates and tickets

-The Master of Mondsee exhibition runs from February 7th to May 17th.
-During this time, Upper Belvedere should open daily from 9am to 6pm (9pm on Fridays).
+The Master of Mondsee exhibition runs from February 7th to September 13th.
+During this time, Upper Belvedere normally opens daily from 9am to 6pm (9pm on Fridays).

 No extra ticket is required, just a normal ticket for the palace or, for example, a Vienna Pass sightseeing pass.
-Upper Belvedere has a time slot system, but crowds shouldn’t be too crazy at this time of year (things will get busier around Easter, though).
+Upper Belvedere has a time slot system, but crowds shouldn’t be too crazy this year.

 How to get to the exhibition